-WanSight 6.1 can be installed on the following 64-bit Linux distributions: Red Hat Enterprise Linux 6 or 7 (commercial), CentOS 6 or 7 (free, Red Hat-based), Debian Linux 6 "Squeeze" or 7 "Wheezy" or 8 "Jessie" (free, community-supported), Ubuntu 12 or 14 (free, Debian-based), OpenSuSE 13 (free, Novel-based).
-The most tested and stable distribution that can be used with WanSight is CentOS 7.
+Wansight 6.3 can be installed on the following 64-bit Linux distributions: Red Hat Enterprise Linux 6 or 7 (commercial), CentOS 6 or 7 (free, Red Hat-based), Debian Linux 6 "Squeeze", 7 "Wheezy", 8 "Jessie" or 9 "Stretch" (free, community-supported), Ubuntu 12, 14 or 16 (free, Debian-based).
+Debian 9 has the newest kernel, so it is the recommended distribution for Wansight.
+PHP version 5.6 or newer is required for the REST API.

-WanSight was designed to be completely scalable, so it can be installed either on a single server with adequate hardware resources, or on multiple servers distributed across the network.
-You can use Virtual Machines to try the software, but the use of dedicated servers for production is mandatory.
+Wansight was designed to be completely scalable.
+It can be installed either on a single server having adequate hardware resources or on multiple servers distributed across the network.